cmput415/Tester/README.md

 directories containing your test files.

-The `testedExecutablePaths` property is a named list of executable paths that should be tested using the toolchains and the all of the tests.
+The `testedExecutablePaths` property is a named list of executable paths that should be tested using the toolchains and tests.
 If you're testing your own solution there should only be one entry in this list: your own solution.
 Make sure `ccid_or_groupid` matches your test package name: this is used to match your solution with your tests.
 You need to be able to pass all of your own tests!

 The `toolchains` property is a named list of toolchains.
 A toolchain defines how to take an input file and turn it into the expected output file, assuming the